The Data Nobody Else Has

 The Opportunity in the Gap

-Zero A grades across 63 domains is not just a finding.
+Just 1 A grade across 82 domains is a striking finding.
 It is an opportunity signal.
 The businesses that close this gap first will have disproportionate AI visibility in their industries.
-When every competitor scores below 50, getting to 70 makes you the default citation.
+When most competitors score below 50, getting to 70 makes you the default citation.

 Traditional SEO took years to become competitive.
 AI visibility is still early.
 The infrastructure is simpler (robots.txt, llms.txt, structured data).
 The tools are available (free AI readiness audit).
 The benchmark data shows the bar is low.